pippinbarr/cart253-2018/modules/core-javascript-objects/core-javascript-objects.md

 - This is a JavaScript Object version of our circle
 - It's __just another type of value__ that goes into a variable
-- But it's a special type of value that allows us to collect information together and store it
+- But it's a special type of value that allows us to collect data together and store it in a single variable

 ---